Athletic Trainer (AT)

 Who's taking care of your child during their athletic practices and games?

-CA is the only state that does not regulate the profession of Athletic Training.
-This means that anyone can claim to be an AT and work with athletes without the proper education.
-There have been documented cases in which an athlete was harmed from this dangerous situation.
+- CA is currently the only state that does not regulate the profession of Athletic Training.
+This means anyone can claim to be an AT and work with athletes without the proper education.

 Athletic Trainer vs "Trainer"